-A magazine I was reading recently showed results of a pole that was held to see which body part women found most attractive on a man.
+I was recently reading a fitness magazine that showed results of a pole that was held to see what body part women found most attractive on a man.

 Most of them made sense, except for one…